agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 </div>

-Most of those look like they mean Toyota, although Tymco is a different company the makes street sweepers.
+Most of those look like they mean Toyota, although Tymco is a different company that makes street sweepers.

 Here is how I would handle this issue: the top 5 make up the vast majority of entries.
 I would fix those by hand and move on.
 More generally it seems that makes are represented mostly by their name or a four-letter abbreviation.
-It wouldn't be too hard to fix these for the most common makes.
+It wouldn't be too hard to detect and fix these for the most common makes.

 </div>